WordPress/gutenberg/packages/style-engine/README.md

 -   _$css_rules_ `array<array>`
 -   _$options_ `array<string|bool>` An array of options to determine the output.
     -   _context_ `string` An identifier describing the origin of the style object, e.g., 'block-supports' or 'global-styles'.
 Default is 'block-supports'.
-When set, the style engine will attempt to store the CSS rules.
+When set, the Style Engine will attempt to store the CSS rules.
     -   _prettify_ `bool` Whether to add new lines and indents to output.
 Default is to inherit the value of the global constant `SCRIPT_DEBUG`, if it is defined.
     -   _optimize_ `bool` Whether to optimize the CSS output, e.g., combine rules.
 Default is `false`.